-the cultivation of Australian plants, to ensure their survival and reduce the threat to native ecosystems
+the cultivation of Australian plants, to ensure their survival and reduce the threat to native ecosystems rare and endangered plants.

-Preliminary applications due by 17th March, 2019
+Preliminary applications due by 18th March, 2024

 Short-listed applicants advised early May

-Full applications due by 16th June
+Full applications due by June (short-listed applicants will be notified of the specific dates)

 Board meets August